 - FTP/SMTP-based attacks

-Normally, network pen testing is subdivided into external or internal network penetration testing.
+Network pentesting is commonly subdivided into either external or internal network penetration testing.

-Web application penetration testing is used to identify vulnerabilities in web-based applications.
-It is designed to attack the web application to identify potential security risks and provide guidance.
+They are typically the most tempting target for hackers as they typically have a lot of exploitation paths.
+Web application penetration testing is a type of security testing that is used to identify security vulnerabilities in web-based applications.
+It is designed to simulate an attack on the web application to identify potential security risks and provide recommendations for mitigating those risks.

 Vulnerabilities identified during this type of testing can include:

 - Session Management vulnerabilities

 - Injection attacks such as XSS, SQL injection and more

 - File upload and file download vulnerabilities such as directory traversal